 As an alternative to the PDF or paper document, the COVID certificate can also be uploaded to an app so that it can be retrieved at any time and you don’t need to carry a paper document with you.
 This is the quickest and easiest way to keep the COVID certificate with you.
 To do so, download the COVID Certificate app free from the App Store or Google Play, scan the QR code on your certificate with your camera and save it on your mobile device.
 Once it is downloaded, the app also works without an internet connection.

-You can store a multiple COVID certificates in the app, for example several negative test results or the certificates of family members.
-You can also check in the app how long the COVID certificate is valid and when it expires in Switzerland.
+You can store multiple COVID certificates in the app, for example several negative test results or the certificates of family members.
+You can also see in the app how long the COVID certificate is valid in Switzerland and whether your certificate gives you access to areas subject to 3G, 2G or 2G+.